 Doc Brown made the deal with the Libyans to obtain plutonium in 1985.
 That means he made the deal specifically with Muammar Gaddafi.

-Or the Libyans behind the Pan-Am Flight 103 originally planned to detonate a nuke aboard a plane and Doc cheating them set there timetable back 3 years.
+Or the Libyans behind the Pan-Am Flight 103 originally planned to detonate a nuke aboard a plane and Doc cheating them set their timetable back 3 years.

 In Part 3, when waiting for Doc to fire the "starter-pistol" to let Marty know when to floor it for the screen of the drive-in movie theater, you hear Marty quip, "Hi-ho, Silver."
 What color is a DeLorean?